pw_fuzzer: Adding Fuzzers Using LibFuzzer#

 LibFuzzer-style fuzzers are not currently supported by Pigweed when using CMake.

-Fuzzer unit tests are not generated for Pigweed’s Bazel build.
+Fuzzer unit tests are included automatically in Pigweed’s Bazel build.

 Step 4: Build the fuzzer#